AyameO/geospatial-biodiversity-analytics/DEVELOPMENT.md

 - Decide to use the Protected Planet API and submit an API access request
 - Select Natural Earth as the source for country boundary data
 - Select the 1:10m Admin 0 – Countries dataset
-Goal: Set up the development environment and define the research scope and data sources.
+**Goal: Set up the development environment and define the research scope and data sources.**

-## Day 2: Geospatial Data Loading & Visualization
-- Download and store Natural Earth country boundary data under `data/raw/`
-- Install GeoPandas and Matplotlib
-- Load the Natural Earth Shapefile using GeoPandas
-- Confirm 258 countries/territories and CRS (EPSG:4326)
-- Visualize global country boundaries using GeoPandas and Matplotlib
-- Configure `.gitignore` for raw data, `.venv`, and system-generated files
-- Commit and push the changes to GitHub
-Goal: Load and visualize the first geospatial dataset using Python and GeoPandas.

 ## Day 2: Data Preparation
 - Download and store Natural Earth country boundary data under `data/raw/`